clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/swupd-guide.rst

    rather than packages.
 #.
 Checks for system updates and installs them.

+:command:`swupd` manages overlapping dependencies behind the scenes, ensuring that all software is compatible across the system.

 :ref:`Bundles <bundles>` contain everything needed to deliver a software capability.
 They are the smallest granularity component that is managed by |CL|.
-A bundle comes with all of its dependencies, rather than downloading a cascade of package dependencies when installing a piece of software. :command:`swupd` manages overlapping dependencies behind the scenes, ensuring that all software is compatible across the system.
+A bundle comes with all of its dependencies, rather than downloading a cascade of package dependencies when installing a piece of software.

 Versioning
 ==========

-In a traditional distribution, the software versioning process usually
-involves:

--  Listing and keeping track of the current OS release (generally uninformative about any singular packages or functionality).

--  Keeping track of packages and repositories being used, and updating them individually.

--  Listing and tracking every package available and installed on the system, none of which are directly tied to the current OS release.

-Given the nearly endless combinations of packages and versions of packages a server may have, it quickly becomes non-trivial to define what "version" the system is and what software it is running, without explicitly going through each system and inspecting every package.

-With |CL|, we track only **one number**.
+Using package managers to keep track of software version compatibility or compare multiple systems on many Linux distributions can be cumbersome.

+With |CL| :command:`swupd`, versioning happens at the individual file-level.
+This means |CL| generates an entirely new OS version with any set of software changes to the system (including software downgrades or removals).
+This rolling release versioning model is similar to :command:`git` internal version tracking, where any of the individual file commits are tracked and move the pointer forward when changed.

 A number that represents the **current** release of the OS describes the versions of all the software on the OS.
 Each build is composed of a specific